cryptanu/_chainlink/README.md

 # _chainlink
 6packsoon - Chainlink Task

--- used a Chainlink Kovan testnet node to call Earthquake API data into a smart contract
+-- used a Chainlink testnet node to call Earthquake API data into a smart contract